Honfleur

 Honfleur ([ɔ̃flœʁ]) is a commune in the Calvados department in northwestern France.
-It is located on the southern bank of the estuary of the Seine across from le Havre and very close to the exit of the Pont de Normandie.
+It is located on the southern bank of the estuary of the Seine across from Le Havre and very close to the exit of the Pont de Normandie.
 The people that inhabit Honfleur are called Honfleurais.

 It is especially known for its old port, characterized by its houses with slate-covered frontages, painted frequently by artists.
-There have been many notable artists, including, Gustave Courbet, Eugène Boudin, Claude Monet and Johan Jongkind, forming the école de Honfleur (Honfleur school) which contributed to the appearance of the Impressionist movement.
+There have been many notable artists, including Gustave Courbet, Eugène Boudin, Claude Monet and Johan Jongkind.
+They all met at La Ferme Saint Siméon, which is now a five-star hotel, and created the "Saint Siméon gathering", contributing to the appearance of the Impressionist movement.
 The Sainte-Catherine church, which has a bell tower separate from the principal building, is the largest wooden church in France.